Save Money on Your Prescriptions

 Some people don't take their medicine as directed because the cost of the medicine is too high.

 The demand for prescription drugs continues to rise.
 Prescription drugs account for 10% of all national health care spending and that number is expected to accelerate over the next several years due to a few main factors, including utilization.
 More prescription drugs are being prescribed than ever before and with all of the generics and lower-cost options available, you may be able to help control some of these costs.

 These costs affect everyone - whether or not you're currently taking a prescription drug.
 Here are some simple steps you can take to help you and your community save money.

-Lower-cost alternativesIn some cases there are a number of less expensive, but equally effective drugs your physician can choose from to treat your condition.
-Ask your physician what options are available, and work with him or her to determine if a less expensive drug is worth a try.
+Try a low cost alternativeThere may be a number of less expensive, but equally safe and effective drugs, to treat your condition.
+Ask your doctor or pharmacist about available options and determine if a less expensive drug is worth a try.

 Over-the-Counter DrugsThese are medications available without a prescription.
 Antihistamines, pain relievers and heartburn medications can often be purchased over the counter for less than your prescription co-payment.

 Free Medication ReviewWith your Univera Healthcare Medicare plan, you are eligible to have all of your medications reviewed personally with a pharmacist at no charge.
 During this complete review, our pharmacists can answer any questions you might have and may possibly be able to help you find ways to save money on your future prescriptions.
 Medication reviews are conveniently performed over the telephone.
 Contact our health plan's pharmacist today at 1-888-991-1527 for your free review.

 Fewer Tablets Per DayAsk your health care provider if a higher dose of one tablet would work in place of taking two lower-dose tablets, which could save you up to 50 percent of the prescription cost.